ServerPilot is a cloud service for hosting WordPress and other PHP websites on servers at DigitalOcean, Amazon, Google, or any other server provider.

 Along with all features of the Business plan, ServerPilot's First Class plan offers slow script warnings, app request and performance statistics, and high priority support.

-If you forgot your database password, it's easy to reset it in ServerPilot.
+To change a database user's password, follow the steps below.
 First, open your app in ServerPilot and click Databases.

 With two-factor authentication (2FA), you can further secure your ServerPilot account.
 ServerPilot supports Google Authenticator for two-factor authentication.
 To get started, first install the Google Authenticator app on your phone.